Asbestos Exposure in California

 Get Help from California Mesothelioma Lawyers

-If you or a loved one were exposed to asbestos at work and later diagnosed with mesothelioma, you may be eligible for compensation — and our California mesothelioma lawyers may be able to help.
+If you or a loved one was exposed to asbestos at work and later diagnosed with mesothelioma, you may be eligible for compensation that our California mesothelioma lawyers can fight for on your behalf.

 As a national mesothelioma law firm, Sokolove Law can help mesothelioma patients across the country pursue justice and hold the companies responsible for their illness accountable.

 Over the last 40+ years, our mesothelioma attorneys have recovered over $4.8 Billion for thousands of clients across the country.